 Normal deposits: In most cases, your payee will deposit your check at their bank or credit union.
 That bank will then request payment by forwarding a copy of the check (or the check itself) to your bank.
 When your bank pays the other bank, the funds are removed from your account.
 This process typically takes several business days.

 Electronic deposits: If your payee makes remote check deposits, the process goes faster.
 Payees can deposit checks electronically using a mobile phone, computer, or check scanner attached to a cash register.
 Your check will be converted to an image, and that image will be sent to all the banks involved electronically.
 Essentially, electronic deposits eliminate the need (and the time it takes) for your payee to physically get your check to the bank.

 If the payee cashes the check: In some cases, a recipient can cash your check and get funds from your account on the same day you pay with a check.
 To do so, they’ll need to take the paper check to your bank (or a branch linked to the same institution you use for your checking account).
 You’ll need to have 100 percent of the money required available in your account for the check to be cashed.
 If you’re short, the request to cash the check will be denied, and you’ll owe fees to your bank (and the payee may have the right to charge you additional fees).

 How to Avoid Bouncing Checks

-To avoid all of the problems that come with bouncing a check (fees, frustration, potential legal troubles, and more fees), make sure you know how much you have available for spending — and don’t spend a penny more.
+To avoid all of the problems that come with bouncing a check, make sure you know how much you have available for spending — and don’t spend a penny more.

 It’s both easier and harder to manage your account than it was 20 years ago.